moby/moby/docs/sources/articles/host_integration.md

 When you have finished setting up your image and are happy with your running container, you can then attach a process manager to manage it.
-When your run `docker start -a` docker will automatically attach to the running container, or start it if needed and forward all signals so that the process manager can detect when a container stops and correctly restart it.
+When you run `docker start -a` docker will automatically attach to the running container, or start it if needed and forward all signals so that the process manager can detect when a container stops and correctly restart it.